 That's something most people know intellectually, but it is not always something that comes to mind when looking at them.
 These behind-the-scenes videos, highlighted by PetaPixel, make that very, very obvious.
 Spotlight #17: Daniele Valeriani on his dark digital work - Bleaq.
 I’m a big movie fan, two of my favorite genres being horror and sci-fi.

 So you can imagine I’m over the moon with classics in which these two meet, for instance the fantastic Alien films (well, they weren’t all great, but you get my point).
-One thing that makes these films stand out is the gorgeous set and creature design, done by the late H. Jeff Wall: 'I'm haunted by the idea that my photography was all a big mistake' “In my time, I’ve been accused of being afraid to go out into the world to take pictures, like a so-called ‘real’ photographer does,” Jeff Wall tells me, smiling.
+One thing that makes these films stand out is the gorgeous set and creature design, done by the late H. R. Giger.
+Jeff Wall: 'I'm haunted by the idea that my photography was all a big mistake' “In my time, I’ve been accused of being afraid to go out into the world to take pictures, like a so-called ‘real’ photographer does,” Jeff Wall tells me, smiling.

 “And I’ve been accused of making art with a capital A – as if that, too, was a crime.”
 Walking around his big, bright new exhibition at the Marian Goodman Gallery in London, it is hard to see why these suspicions of Wall’s elaborately staged images still linger, 37 years after they first went on show.
 We Thought These People Looked Weird.
 A Closer Look Left Us Absolutely Speechless.
 January 6, 2014 in Art, Body Art, Carving, Installation, Painting, People, Realism, Sculpture OK well the title of this blog is a little misleading as we’ve known about Australian ex-pat Ron Mueck‘s works for some time and have been speechless every time we’ve had the opportunity to see them in “the flesh”.

+These strangely precise optical float paintings take on the form of some fantastic microscopic creatures and are sometimes reminiscent of the photos depicting the milliseconds before a nuclear explosion.
+The design of each cube is so precise, the thin layers of paint appear to completely vanish when viewed from a side angle.
 At the age of 15 Grootens first apprenticed as a glass painter at the Derix Company in Germany where he learned to restore antique stained glass windows.
 Four years later he left on a near decade-long adventure to travel the world, play music, and experience the cultures of Asia and South America before eventually returning to his work with glass.
 The 1950s Space Age style known as Googie lives on forever.
 Ben Ridgway's Animations are the Closest Thing to a LSD Experience.
 With his work, university professor and artist Ben Ridgway invites viewers to make personal connections to the audio and visual without relying on narrative or spoken language.

 His animations are hypnotic explorations of nature and mechanics that take viewers on a journey that is hard to describe.
 We caught up with Ben for some insight on his wonderful art.
 How do you hope to affect the viewer with your animation pieces?
 When someone watches my films I hope it invokes a sense of awe and personal connection to the abstract worlds I present.
 Does the blockchain lead to more transparency? @Aram Bartholl, "Point Of View", 2015 Copyright has been a relevant topic since the development of the printing press.